 Are you unable to open Properties of the network connection on your computer?
 If the answer is “Yes” then, there is no need to worry any further.
 Simply follow the fix of this article and the problem will be solved very easily.
 But before going ahead for the main fix try these simpler workarounds to solve your problem with minimal efforts.

-2. A fresh restart your system may fix the problem.
+2. A fresh restart of your system may fix the problem.

 If any of these simpler workarounds didn’t work out, check out these fixes-